Observing with CHEOPS - CHEOPS

 Observing with CHEOPS

-Observing time during the 3.5 year duration of CHEOPS nominal operations will be split 80%: 20% between the Guaranteed Time Observing (GTO) Programme, which is under the responsibility of the CHEOPS Science Team, and the ESA-led Guest Observers Programme, through which the Community can conduct scientific investigations of their own choice.
+Observing time during the 3.5 year duration of CHEOPS nominal operations is split 80%: 20% between the Guaranteed Time Observing (GTO) Programme, which is under the responsibility of the CHEOPS Science Team, and the ESA-led Guest Observers Programme, through which the Community can conduct scientific investigations of their own choice.

 The CHEOPS Guaranteed Time Observing Programme